Noaaan/MythicMetals/PATCHNOTES.md

 * Pois1x, for the new anvil model + texture.

 Balancing changes:
-* Quicksilver now has a higher mining level
+* Quicksilver now has a higher mining level, higher dmg and speed, but less durability
 * Carmot has recieved a major buff
 * Quadrillum can now be smelted with a normal furnace
 * Slightly buffed hallowed